George the Poet: Life and career

 In July 2014, the consumer watchdog group Which? released the track "It's Yours", a collaboration between Mpanga and producer Jakwob, as part of a campaign lobbying the UK Government to improve their response to complaints about public services.
 "My City" was adapted as a music collaboration with dance producers Bodhi, and released as a single in August 2014.
 In October 2014, Mpanga released the EP The Chicken and the Egg and the single "1,2,1,2" (once again with Bodhi), describing the former release as "about premature parenthood.
 Through the story of a rocky relationship, it outlines the cycle of fatherlessness in seven tracks."
 Vice magazine wrote that the EP "showcases perhaps the tightest lyricism of the year to date".

 In November 2014, it was announced that Mpanga had been shortlisted for the Critics' Choice category at the 2015 BRIT Awards.
 He came fifth in the BBC Sound of 2015 poll.
 As of late 2014, Mpanga was writing a debut album and working on theatre and film projects.
 He released the single "Cat D" in February 2015.
-His first collection of poetry in book form, 'Search Party', was published by Virgin Books in 2015.
+His first collection of poetry in book form, Search Party, was published by Virgin Books in 2015.

-In March 2018 it was announced that Mpanga had been elected as a Member of the National Council of Arts Council England.
-Shortly after, in June 2018, it came to media attention that Mpanga was stopped and searched by police in an incident which was video recorded.
+In March 2018, it was announced that Mpanga had been elected as a member of the national council of Arts Council England.
+Shortly afterwards, in June 2018, it came to media attention that Mpanga had been stopped and searched by police in an incident that was video-recorded.
 Mpanga opened the BBC coverage of the royal wedding, between Prince Harry and Megan Markle, by reading a love poem.
-He has also appeared twice on Question Time.
+He has also appeared twice on the television programme Question Time.
 In 2019, Mpanga turned down an offer to become an MBE, citing the British Empire's treatment of his ancestral homeland, Uganda.